 Grapheme Cluster Boundary Rules

-The same rules are used for both default grapheme clusters and extended combining character sequences, with one exception.
+The same rules are used for both default grapheme clusters and extended default grapheme clusters, with one exception.
 The latter adds rule 9b, while the former omits it.

 Break at the start and end of text.